lino-framework/welfare/docs/tested/uploads.rst

 Two clients and their uploads
 =============================

-This newcomer has 2 id cards. one of these is no longer valid (and we know it: `needed` has been unchecked).
+The following newcomer has uploaded 2 identifying documents.
+One of these is no longer valid, and we know it: `needed` has been unchecked.
 The other is still valid but will expire in 3 days.

 >>> newcomer = pcsw.Client.objects.get(pk=121)
 >>> print(newcomer)
 DERICUM Daniel (121)

->>> rt.login('romain').show(uploads.UploadsByClient, newcomer)
+>>> rt.show(uploads.UploadsByClient, newcomer)
 ============================ ============ ======= ============== =================== =======
  Upload-Art                   Gültig bis   Nötig   Beschreibung   Hochgeladen durch   Datei
 ---------------------------- ------------ ------- -------------- ------------------- -------